Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 depending on how full the array is and at what position in the array you're operating.

+### Trees
 Binary search trees solve this by organizing data in nodes that link to up to two child nodes.
 Every node has a value.
-If a node is a left-hand child of a given parent node, its value is less than its parents.
-If a node is right-hand child of a parent node then its value is greater than than that of its parent.
+If a node is a left-hand child of a given parent node, its value is less than its parent's.
+If a node is right-hand child of a parent node then its value is greater than than that of its parent's.

 With trees a picture is worth a thousand words:
 ```ruby